Frequently Asked Questions (FAQ)

-- If you leave a message, we are dedicated to return your call within the next business day.
+- If you leave a message, we are committed to returning your call within the next business day.

-- If you have questions or concerns between appointments, please make a list of those questions/concerns to bring to your next appointment.
+- If you have questions or concerns between appointments, please make a list of them and bring them to your next appointment.
 This will ensure you receive the undivided attention you deserve and that we don’t miss anything.

-- If you have an urgent question, please call the office and a staff member will ensure your question is answered as soon as possible or you can schedule for a same-day doctor phone-consult.
+- If you have an urgent question, please call the office and a staff member will ensure your question is answered as soon as possible, or you can make an appointment with a doctor for a same-day phone-consult.

 - Of course, if you have an emergency medical situation, head to the nearest Emergency Room immediately.

-- For your own privacy, please do not include confidential health information in emails.
+- For your privacy, please do not include confidential health information in emails.

 - Visits are by appointment only